 We consider that Information and Communication Technologies (ICTs) such as personal workstations, laptops, digital cameras and mobile devices, are the modern day tools of learning.
-Our blackboards are now electronic, interactive whiteboards, that offer all classes a digital window to the world.
+We use electronic, interactive whiteboards.
 The school is being positioned so the students and staff will utilise these tools in a wide variety of ways, depending on the intended learning focus.
 Currently, all classes have rooms equipped with on-line workstations and teachers plan for the inclusion of these resources during team planning sessions.
 The Digital Learning Centre (DLC), and learning studio (library) also have a significant number of computers and iPads available for class, small group and individual learning.
 Digital cameras are also available for the production of documents, folios and presentations, showing student learning and research.